Brokerage Account Takeover Fraud Lawyer

 • Interest: Pre-judgment interest on your losses from the date of the theft

-• Attorneys’ fees: In some cases, arbitration panels may award reasonable attorneys’ fees
+• Attorneys’ fees: In some cases, arbitration panels may award reasonable attorneys’ fees when a contract, statute, or governing law supports them

 • Other consequential damages: Including costs incurred responding to the breach, credit monitoring, and related expenses